halfpintutopia/magic-forest-trail/README.md

 <br>

-The footprints svg was created using the svg from:
+The footprints-SVG was created using the SVG from:

 * [Pixabay](https://pixabay.com)

 * [Footprint](https://pixabay.com/vectors/shoe-print-boot-mark-traces-36730/) by <a href="https://pixabay.com/users/openclipart-vectors-30363/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=155457">OpenClipart-Vectors</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=155457">Pixabay</a>

-The footprints were created from using GIMP to manipulate the image, and then the SVG was created with Inkscape.
+The footprints were created by using GIMP to manipulate the Image, and then the SVG was created with Inkscape.

 # Features